casper-network/casper-node-launcher/resources/ETC_README.md

 `sudo systemctl start casper-node-launcher`

+Or use the node utility script:

+`sudo /etc/casper/node_util.py start`

 To stop:

 `sudo systemctl stop casper-node-launcher`

+Or use the node utility script:

+`sudo /etc/casper/node_util.py stop`

 ## Local Storage

-If you need to delete the db for a new run, you can use the script in `/etc/casper` with `sudo /etc/casper/delete_local_db.sh`.
+If you need to delete the db for a new run use:

+`sudo /etc/casper/node_util.py delete_local_state`

 ## Staging casper-node protocols

 Upgrading is done by staging a new casper-node and configuration prior to the agreed upgrade era.

-To simplify this, the `sudo -u casper /etc/casper/pull_casper_node_version.sh [network config] [semver]` script is included.
-This will pull files from the appropriate version.
-If desired, the casper-node can be built from source at the same version.

-To get a working default config.toml for a protocol version: `sudo -u casper /etc/casper/config_from_example.sh [semver]`.
+This is done with:

+`sudo -u casper /etc/casper/node_util.py stage_protocols [network config]`

 When the upgrade era occurs, the currently running casper-node will exit and casper-node-launcher will start the new upgraded version of casper-node.

 ## Bugs

-Please file any bugs as issues on the launcher at [the casper-node-launcher GitHub repo](https://github.com/CasperLabs/casper-node-launcher).
+Please file any bugs as issues on the launcher at [the casper-node-launcher GitHub repo](https://github.com/casper-network/casper-node-launcher).
-Please file any bugs as issues onthe node at [the casper-node GitHub repo](https://github.com/CasperLabs/casper-node).
+Please file any bugs as issues on the node at [the casper-node GitHub repo](https://github.com/casper-network/casper-node).